 Diving in the Blue Hole is very popular and many dive centers and resorts from the surrounding area visit daily.
-It is also a popular liveaboard location as you can also visit the other beautiful reef dives of Belize.
+It is also a as you can also visit the other beautiful reef dives of Belize.

 The South Pacific is a hotspot for marine life and French Polynesia is no exception.
 One of the most famous diving locations is Fakarava Atoll.

 This rectangular atoll is a protected UNESCO Biosphere Reserve and has two channels which connect the internal lagoon to the surrounding ocean.

 The northern Garuae Pass has exhilarating drift dives that are famous for their shark encounters.

 Black-tip, white-tip, grey reef, hammerhead, and silky sharks can be seen on a single dive, along with dolphins, rays, turtles, tuna and an aquarium of tropical fish.
 The southern pass, Tumakohua, is narrower but no less impressive.

 It is a bit of a unicorn location, featuring several unusual animal encounters.
 In June and July, you can see huge groups of marbled grouper gathering to mate.

 July and September, meanwhile, offer the chance to experience the sight of humpback whales and their calves as they migrate here to give birth.